 The City of Lynchburg recognizes the plight of intergenerational poverty in our locality and the negative effect poverty has on the progress of our community.
-City Council identified poverty as a priority focus in 2016 and the From Poverty to Progress initiative is focused on community awareness and citizen uplift.
+City Council identified poverty as a priority focus in 2016 and the Bridges to Progress initiative is focused on community awareness and citizen uplift.

 What is the poverty rate for Lynchburg?

 As of 2017, the federal poverty line for a family of two is $16,020.
 The City of Lynchburg currently has a poverty rate of 23.1% with a median income, per household, of $39,589 which is 9.6% higher than the national poverty rate average compared to:

 - Charlottesville with a poverty rate of 20.7% and a median income of $49,775